-In Reply Please Quote No. 67-2-2

-Department of District Administration, Sub-District Office,

-Bu IN, Bougainville District, 5th February, 1969.
+TERRITORY OF PAPUA & NEW GUINEA.
+In Reply Please Quote No. 67-2-2 ML.ML Department of District Administration, Sub-District Office, BUIN.
+Bougainville District, 5th February, 1969.
 The District Commissioner, District Headquarters, KIETA.
 BOKU PATROL REPORT NO. 2 OF 1968/69 - CHARLES OAEKE.
 Attached please find original and two copies of the abovementioned report, together with comments by the District Officer at Boku, Mr. Hoad.

-conduct elections for the Bana Local Government Council, and the Election Report and accompanying statistical information has already been forwarded to the Regional Local Severnment Officer.
-The present report records Mr. Oacke's views with respect to the general political climate in the area.
+2. The object of this patrol was to conduct elections for the Bana Local Government Council, and the Election Report and accompanying statistical information has already been forwarded to the Regional Local Government Officer.
+The present report records Mr. Oaeke's views with respect to the general political climate in the area.
 3. It is difficult from reports of this nature to make any really accurate estimate of just what proportion of the population is in favour of independence for Bougainville.
 However, it is probably true to say that the average villager, who is being subjected to brainwashing from the leaders of the movement, has only a confused idea of what is involved.

-been any general directive to field staff in Bougainville as to what counter measures are to be taken.
+4. To date there does not seem to have been any general directive to field staff in Bougainville as to what counter measures are to be taken.
 After Mr. White's visit to the District, and after Mr. Webb has made his report, decisions can perhaps be made concerning the best ways of getting the true facts to the villager.

-(M.Lang.)
+(M. Lang.)
 Assistant District Commissioner.

-Mr. Charles Oneke, Local Government Officer, BOKU Patrol Post.
+67-2-3 BOKU Patrol Post, Buin Sub-District, Bougainville District.
+14th.
+January, 1969.
+Mr. Charles Oaeke, Local Government Officer, BOKU Patrol Post.

-Patrol Report - Third Elections BABA Local Government Council

-Thank you for the report of your patrol covering the third General Elections for the BANA Local Government Council.
-I am pleased with the effort you have put into your report, and empecially in your field work your demeanour amongst a group of people known to be suspicious and unreceptive to foreign people.
+Patrol Report - Third Elections BABA Local Government Council Thank you for the report of your patrol covering the third General Elections for the BANA Local Government Council.
+I am pleased with the effort you have put into your report, and especially in your field work your demeanour amongst a group of people known to be suspicious and unreceptive to foreign people.